 This is calculated by applying the performance recorded in the tables to each task.

 Furthermore, estimators or their advisers must have complete information on the conditions under which we will carry out each project.

 The proponent needs the above estimate to fit the mathematical calculation.

-We obtain basic information on the features of each project to quote for:
+Features of project cost management.
+We obtain basic information on the features of project cost management for:

 - The tender documents.